Complete Guide: About IVR System

-What is an IVR System?
+What Is An IVR System?

-What is Multi-level IVR System?
+What Is Multi-level IVR System?

 Multi-level IVR system is simply, IVR in IVR.
 When your queries are concentrated, companies assign a specific person or group to handle that issue.
 Let’s take a simple example of an ecommerce purchase.
 Suppose, you have bought a pair of jeans from an ecommerce store.
 Now, you want to track that product.
-You will call the customer care number, and IVR will be live:
+You will call the customer care number, and IVR telephony will be live: